 Fourteen epistles in the New Testament are attributed to the Apostle Paul, making him the most prolific of the New Testament saints.

-Paul is celebrated along with the Apostle Peter on June 29.
+St. Paul is celebrated with his own feast day on Oct.
+29, as well as alongside the Apostle Peter on June 29.

 (Adapted from The Prologue from Ochrid by St. Nikolaj Velimirovic)